Yamiyorunoshura/Cursor-Agents/commands/sunnycore_commiter.md

         * Update all detected version files to maintain consistency

   6. **Change significance analysis principles**
-    - **Project nature understanding**: Read and comprehend README.md to understand the project's core purpose and type
+    - **Project nature understanding**: Read and comprehend README.md to understand the project's core purpose and type; incorporate project-specific rules (contribution guides, issue comments, etc.) into the assessment whenever they exist.
+    - **Context-first evaluation**: Treat requirements, tickets, and test results as the source of truth for change intent.
+Review prior commits or CHANGELOG entries when needed to confirm the baseline behavior instead of deriving intent solely from the diff.
     - **Change impact assessment**:
         * Content semantic analysis: Compare before/after changes to determine if core behavior/functionality/instructions have changed
         * README correlation: Check if the changed functionality/behavior is described in README or should be described
         * User impact: Determine if changes affect user experience or development workflow
-    - **Filtering criteria**:
+    - **Flexible filtering guidance**: Treat the following as common heuristics only; override them whenever explicit requirements or user feedback mark the change as important.
-        * External file updates unrelated to project core functionality
+        * External file updates unrelated to project core functionality (unless the file is explicitly requested as part of the deliverable)
         * Formatting adjustments that don't affect project usage or behavior
-        * Refer to examples to understand what constitutes "meaningful changes" in different project types
+        * Refer to examples to understand what constitutes "meaningful changes" for each project type, and extend or adapt those examples as the project defines

 [Skills]
   1. **Deep understanding capability**: Effectively understand the impact of changes on the project
   2. **Summarization capability**: Able to summarize large amounts of changes into concise commit messages
   3. **Semantic analysis capability**: Able to determine the actual impact of documentation/prompt changes on AI behavior, distinguish between wording improvements and functional changes

+[Ambiguity handling]
+  1. **Gather missing context**: When the diff alone cannot support a `fix`/`feat` decision, proactively review issues, tickets, test outputs, or user-provided notes before finalizing the classification or version strategy.
+  2. **Self-check questions**: Ask in sequence, "Does this change resolve a known problem?", "Does it introduce new user-visible capabilities?", and "Is it merely a descriptive or formatting adjustment?" to clarify the intent.
+  3. **Escalate when undecidable**: If the classification remains unclear after gathering context, flag the change for human review, avoid speculation, and explicitly document which information is still missing.

 [Constraints]
   1. Commit messages must comply with Conventional Commits format (type(scope): subject), subject line ≤72 characters, body lines ≤100 characters